 To access the documentation for a specific package, you have two options:

-When the package page opens, you can see four links at the top of the page.
+When the package page opens, you can see four links at the top of the page (A), and a drop-down menu (B) where you can select a different version:

 To switch back and forth between the Manual documentation, the Scripting API documentation, the Changelog, and the License information for this package, click the corresponding link at the top of the page.